jingtaozhang18/k8s-playground/resources/change_data_capture_playground/README.md

 Refer [simulate-mysql-op](./simulate-mysql-op) for simulating concurrent operation on MySQL.

-Refer [source-connector-debezium](./source-connector-debezium) for capturing change data from MySQL to Kafka.
+Refer [kafka-source-connector](./kafka-source-connector) for capturing change data from MySQL to Kafka.

-Refer [sink-connector-mongodb](./sink-connector-mongodb) for sinking data from Kafka to MongoDB.
+Refer [kafka-sink-connectors](./kafka-sink-connectors) for sinking data from Kafka to MongoDB and S3(MinIO)

-Refer [sink-connector-s3](./sink-connector-s3) for sinking all existing data of all topics into MINIO.

 Refer [sink-kafka2hdfs](./sink-kafka2hdfs) for sinking all existing data of all topics into hdfs.